Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

 ```
 > **Note:** When running a `build` script from the terminal, you might encounter the prompt:
 > _"Do you want to log in to your Apple account?"_
 > For this project, the necessary credentials for iOS builds are already preconfigured.
-The correct response is **"No"** to proceed without logging in manually. [**Learn more about credentials management**](https://docs.expo.dev/app-signing/app-credentials/).
+The correct response is **"No"** to proceed without logging in manually.
+[Learn more about credentials management](https://docs.expo.dev/app-signing/app-credentials/).

 ---